balena-io/docs/pages/reference/base-images/balena-base-images.md

 # Choosing a base image

 ## Where is balenalib?
 Balenalib was the home for 26,000+ IoT-focused Docker images built specifically for balenaCloud and balenaOS.
-Balena ceased publishing updates to balenalib images on May 23, 2025, however, all of the previously published images are still available and still work.
+Balena stopped publishing updates to balenalib in 2025, however, all of the previously published images are still available.
 Read [our announcement blog post](https://blog.balena.io/deprecate-balenalib-images/) for more information.

-Note: if you are looking for the overview of balena base images (deprecated) that used to be on this page, you can find that here.
+Note: The docs for balenalib base images (deprecated) that used to be on this page [have been moved here](/reference/base-images/balena-base-images-reference/).

-When balena started publishing these images back in 2016, the Docker ecosystem was quite new, and support for ARM 6/7/8 images was almost non-existent.
+When balena started publishing these base images back in 2016, the Docker ecosystem was quite new, and support for ARM 6/7/8 images was almost non-existent.
 Today, however,  Docker images for all architectures and software stacks are  well supported and maintained.
-Consequently, this shift meant that balenalib base images' value and advantage have diminished over the past few years.
+Consequently, this shift in the larger ecosystem meant that balenalib base images' value and advantage have diminished over the past few years.

 ## Use Docker Official Images instead